vimal-ai/vimal-ai/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on virtual assistant.
-- 🌱 I’m currently learning neural network
+- 🌱 I’m currently learning Julia
 <!--  - 👯 I’m looking to collaborate on ...  -->
 <!--  - 🤔 I’m looking for help with ...  -->
 - 💬 Ask me about data science